 For the study, the team aimed to demonstrate the extent to which the work addiction risk is associated with the perception of work (job demands and job control) and mental health in four job categories suggested by Karasek’s model or Job Demand-Control-Support model (JDCS).

 The JDCS model assumes four various work environments (four quadrants) in which workers may experience a different level of job demands and job control: passive, low-strain, active, and tense/job-strain.
 Job control is the extent to which an employee feels control over doing work.

-The researchers collected data from 187 out of 1,580 (11.8 per cent) French workers who agreed to participate in a cross-sectional study.
+The researchers collected data from 187 out of 1,580 (11.8 percent) French workers who agreed to participate in a cross-sectional study.

-They team divided all the participants based on their occupational groups and investigated the link between work addiction risk and mental and physical health outcomes.
+The team divided all the participants based on their occupational groups and investigated the link between work addiction risk and mental and physical health outcomes.

 The results show that high job demands at work are strongly associated with work addiction risk but the job control level does not play the same role.